Passenger says brawl caught on video of MIA Frontier Airlines flight was racially motivated

 “Racism, of course,” Pierre Louis said.
 “The black passenger had to wait on the plane, when he didn’t even start it, and the police, while we were walking off the plane, walked right past the person, the white man who actually initiated everything. "

-Police told Local 10 News that the Black passenger was not held back, but instead chose to stay so he could file a police report.
+Miami-Dade Police told Local 10 News that the Black passenger was not held back, but instead chose to stay so he could file a police report.
 Ultimately, they said, he decided not to press charges and the passenger who allegedly started the brawl was able to leave.

-Local 10 News asked for a statement from Frontier Airlines.
-As of now, we have not heard back.
+A statement from Frontier Airlines sent to Local 10 News referred any detailed questions about the incident to the Miami-Dade Police Department.

+“Yesterday as a flight from Philadelphia to Miami was deplaning at MIA, a physical altercation broke out among passengers who were towards the back of the aircraft.
+The flight crew requested law enforcement assistance.
+All passengers involved were asked to remain on the aircraft however some disregarded the flight crew’s instructions.
+Ultimately, local law enforcement became involved.”